tanifgit/smart-day-hands-on/README.md

 # SMART On FHIR Workshop
-This project is an example of configuration and use of InterSystems FHIR Service and capabilities to build a SMART on FHIR application.
+This project is an example of configuration and use of InterSystems FHIR Server and capabilities to build a SMART on FHIR application.

+The project is made out of three parts -
+* An application (built with Angular)
+* An OAuth Server (auth0 by Okta)
+* A FHIR Server (InterSystems Cloud FHIR Server)

 What will you find in this project?